SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://litellm.ai/](https://litellm.ai/)***↗.***

-I ensure [LiteLLM is installed](https://solodev.app/installing-litellm) (pending) before continuing with this post.
+[LiteLLM must be installed](https://solodev.app/installing-litellm) (pending) before continuing with this post.

 # What is LXD and LXC?